LunarLogic/auroral/README.md

 # Auroral - Animated background gradients

 Auroral is a collection of animated background gradients, that can be used almost anywhere.
 They are built with pure CSS.
+To learn how it works, [read the article](http://blog.lunarlogic.io/2016/let-your-website-cast-the-northern-lights-auroral/).

 # Demo